Home Renovation

 Maintenance and Care for Mitered Edge Countertops

-• Clean Spills Immediately: This is particularly important for porous materials like marble and granite.
-Prompt cleaning helps prevent stains and water damage.
+• Clean Spills Quickly: Especially important for porous materials like marble and granite.
+Prompt cleaning prevents stains and etching.

 FAQs